 In the old days (I remember it well) we'd go through pages of bank statements - filed and stored for the requisite time.
-Today many banks encourage their clients to switch to on-line statements, or at least electronic statements.
+Today many banks encourage their clients to switch to electronic statements.
 They save everyone (banks and us) so much time and effort - it's generally a win-win situation.
 Until ...

 If they email you documents, you can store those electronically for later access.
 (You could print them - but that kind of defeats the purpose.)
 That assumes you don't change email programs without making sure you can still read the old messages.
-And of course if your email is in the "cloud" (e.g GMail) you have to keep using them and hope they don't have difficulties.
+If your email is in the "cloud" (e.g Gmail) you have to keep using them and hope they don't have difficulties.
 Remember the saying "If anything can go wrong, it will.
 If anything can't go wrong, it will."

-Of course most business bank accounts are on-line, usually without statements.
+Most business bank accounts are online, usually without statements.
 I mean, why issue a statement when clients can access the data directly?
-Sadly some accounts either can't access more than a few months on-line (or the banks charge their usual exorbitant fees to do so).
-The only safe way to meet your obligations to keep seven years records (prior to the current one) is to take a copy for yourself.
+Sadly some accounts either can't access more than a few months online (or the banks charge their usual exorbitant fees to do so).
+The only safe way to meet your obligations to keep seven years of records (prior to the current one) is to take a copy for yourself.
 And this is probably best done monthly for each account.
 Exciting - hardly.
 But you need these.

 Whatever you choose, backups themselves can fail for many reasons - so use different forms of storing bank statements (and for that matter on-line accounting systems data).